kaklimas/kaklimas/README.txt

-Posting here things that i made during my IT adventure.
+Posting here things that I made during my IT adventure.